Meghan Markle & Prince Harry Reportedly Planned To Host Celeb Pals For Son Archie’s First Birthday Party

 This afternoon, The Duke and Duchess of Sussex attended the annual Commonwealth Service at Westminster Abbey on Commonwealth Day, alongside Her Majesty The Queen and Members of The Royal Family.
 The Commonwealth is a global network of 54 countries, working in collaboration towards shared economic, environmental, social and democratic goals, and the Service today seeks to highlight the vast community which spans every geographical region, religion and culture, embracing diversity amongst its population of 2.4 billion people, of which 60 percent are under 30 years old.
 As President and Vice-President of the @Queens_Commonwealth_Trust, The Duke and Duchess of Sussex have been passionate advocates of the Commonwealth having spent many years working closely with the next generation of Commonwealth leaders.
 The theme of the Commonwealth for 2020 is ‘Delivering A Common Future: Connecting, Innovating, Transforming', placing emphasis on youth, the environment, trade, governance, and ICT (Information and Communications Technology) and innovation.
 From working to protect the earth's natural resources and preserving the planet for generations to come, to championing fair trade and empowering the youth of today to transform the communities of tomorrow, the Service celebrates the Commonwealth's continued commitment to delivering a peaceful, prosperous and more sustainable future for all.
 Photo © PA

-However, if the current world situation were different, it was rumored that the former senior royals would have pulled together a major event where many of their celebrity friends would have been invited.
-The guest list claimed The Daily Mail reportedly included James Corden, Ellen DeGeneres, Oprah Winfrey, Idris Alba, Tom Hardy, Serena Williams, Elton John, and George and Amal Clooney.
+However, if the current world situation was different, it was rumored that the former senior royals would have pulled together a major event by inviting many of their celebrity friends.
+Per The Daily Mail, the guest list reportedly included James Corden, Ellen DeGeneres, Oprah Winfrey, Idris Alba, Tom Hardy, Serena Williams, Elton John, and George and Amal Clooney.

-Also reportedly making the guest list would have been singer and wife of David Foster, Katharine McPhee, a former schoolmate of Meghan’s.
+Also reportedly making the guest list would have been singer and wife of David Foster, Katharine McPhee, a former schoolmate of Meghan.

 “There is no way that Harry and Meghan could or would even consider throwing a party for family and friends.
 As special as Archie turning one is, now is the time to take safety more seriously than ever.
 It’s a shame because Archie’s birthday, without the lockdown, offered the perfect opportunity to host a welcome to Los Angeles bash for them and their friends,” the source continued.

-Meghan and Harry moved to California late in March just before the United States closed the border with Canada to non-residents.
-The couple had spent the Thanksgiving, Christmas and New Year’s holidays in Vancouver Island, located on Canada’s southwestern coast in the province of British Columbia.
+Meghan and Harry moved to California late in March just before the United States closed the border with Canada to nonresidents.
+The couple had spent the Thanksgiving, Christmas, and New Year’s holidays in Vancouver Island, located on Canada’s southwestern coast in the province of British Columbia.

 View this post on Instagram